Golf Handicap Index® Explained

 Handicap 101

-For newcomers to the game, getting a handicap and understanding it can be one of the great mysteries of golf.
+For newcomers to the game, getting a Handicap Index and understanding it can be one of the great mysteries of golf.
 But it doesn’t need to be.
-We will provide resources to help you understand what it is, how it’s calculated, how to establish one and how to make it work for you.

 Frequently Asked Questions